 Sadhana Ritual Courses

 Samye Institute offers these support courses regularly in Nepal and also at some of our global centers.
-We are currently developing an online course that will serve the needs of those who cannot travel to Nepal. allow the students to immerse themselves in sadhana practice gradually.
+We are currently developing an online course that will serve the needs of those who cannot travel to Nepal to allow the students to immerse themselves in sadhana practice gradually.

 Focus: Body, Speech, Mind, and Activity